 There are many reasons why people sell up and move or relocate.
 Maybe they want to be closer to family or it could be due to work commitments, but whatever the reason, chances are they will be moving into an area they are unfamiliar with.

 If you are thinking of selling up and relocating, it might be worth taking heed of the following:

 Delay selling your home before moving.
 Remember, if after spending time in a new area, you realise it’s not what you were expecting, there’s no going back if you’ve sold everything up.

 So what would your options be?
-You could let your house out on a short term month to month basis, which would enable you, to find short term accommodation.
-A self-catering apartment or inexpensive B and B would be an option, unless of course you were lucky enough and move in with family or friends.
+You could let your house out on a short-term month-to-month basis, which would enable you to find short-term accommodation.
+A self-catering apartment or inexpensive BNB would be an option, unless of course you were lucky enough to move in with family or friends.
 Whatever the option, you would now have the needed time to look around and familiarise yourself with your new surroundings.

-At the end of the day, the more you information you can glean, the more valuable your decision making will become.
+At the end of the day, the more you information you can glean, the more successful your decision-making will become.